ujjwalbhandarii/angular-stater/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before starting, make sure you have the following installed:

 - **Node.js**: Version 20.x or later.
-- **Angular CLI**: Version 15.x or later.
+- **Angular CLI**: Version 18.x or later.

 ## Installation